icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Control Flow Statements.md

   case condition2 :
     //code to be executed
     break;
-  case condition3: condition4: condition5:  //able to concatenate
+  case condition3: condition4: condition5:  //able to concatenate! :bulb:
     //code to be executed
     break;
   default: